Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/normalizer.md

 array(
    'title' => 'MajoraFrameworkExtraBundle documentation released', 'headline' => 'More than a year after release, MajoraFramework got a proper documentation !', 'body' => 'That\'s amazing, everyone wanted a documentation of this tools package, and now this is done.
-All the team worked very hard to reach this goal, and i would personally thanks my mom who learned me to always push myself off limits !', 'category' => 'News'
+All the team worked very hard to reach this goal, and i would personally thanks my mom who learned me to always push ambitions to the limit!', 'category' => 'News'
 );